LiteSpeed Web Server¶

 |Web Host Elite||Unlimited||Unlimited||Configurable|

-You are not required to have LSWS make use of all your server's cores!
+You are not required to have LSWS make use of all of your server's cores!
 LSWS is fast and lightweight enough to run very, very well on only a fraction of a server's available cores.

 How to Choose a License¶